jammmo/serene/mkdocs/docs/04_Collections.md

 An array is a fixed-length sequence elements, where all of the elements are the same type.
 If the index is invalid, the indexing operation will return `undefined`, which is a special value (actually, it's not a value) that will be introduced later, in the Expressing Nothing section.

 You specify what the types of elements are by using generics.
-We'll explain more about generics later, but for now it suffices to say that you put the type of the elements in curly braces.
+We'll explain more about generics later, but for now it suffices to say that when describing a generic type like an array, you put the type of its elements in curly braces.
 So `Array{Float}` would be an array of floating-point numbers.
+However, generic types are still constructed like other objects, using the type's name followed by parameters in parenthesis (eg. `Array(0.1, 0.2, 0.3)`).

 ```serene
 // returns the index of the leftmost occurence of x, or the next lowest number if x is not found